 Anchovy is a pelagic species distributed at water depths ranging between 15 and 70 m during the day and between 5 and 20 m at night.
 In Chile, artisanal purse seines can reach dimensions of 30 fathoms depth by 240 fathoms length (approx. 55 m x 249 m) while industrial purse seines can reach up to 60×500 fathoms (approx. 110 m x 915 m).
-In general, the impact of this fishing gear on the seafloor is not a subject under technical or scientific debate, since these nets are usually deployed at greater depths, where bottom contact does not occur (Chuenpagdee et al., 2003).
+In general, the impact of this fishing gear on the seafloor is not a subject under technical or scientific debate, since these nets are usually deployed at greater depths, where bottom contact does not occur.
 Industrial operations are not allowed within the first five nautical miles offshore.

-The stock is highly dependent on recruitment which in turn changes with environmental conditions and oceanographic conditions in the important Chilean upwelling ecosystem, like the El Niño and La Niña (Cury et al., 2000; Gatica et al., 2007; IFOP, 2015).
+The stock is highly dependent on recruitment which in turn changes with environmental conditions and oceanographic conditions in the important Chilean upwelling ecosystem, like the El Niño and La Niña.

-The Marine Reserves are located and there are measures in place to control, manage and monitor them.
 There are five marine reserves: La Rinconada in the II Region, Isla Chañaral in the III Region, Isla Choros-Damas in the IV Region, Putemún and Pullinque in the X Region.
 The main objective of these reserves is to conserve natural banks of northern scallop (Argopecten purpuratus), Chilean oyster (Tiostrea chilensis) and giant mussel (Choromytilus chorus) among others, and also to protect aquatic vertebrates such as dolphins and penguins.

-Also, since the enactment of the General Law on Fisheries and Aquaculture in 1991, a Reserve Zone for Artisanal Fishing has been established by law.
-It extends over 5 nautical miles measured from the coast from the I Region to 41°28,6'S (located in the first third of the X Region) and from south of 41°28,6' up to 5 nm west of the straight baselines.
+A Reserve Zone for Artisanal Fishing has been established by law.
+It extends over 5 nautical miles measured from the coast from the I Region to 41°28,6'S (located in the first third of the X Region) and from south of 41°28,6' up to 5 nm west of the straight baselines (Figure 1).
 This regulation is also in force around the oceanic islands and in inland waters.
 This measure, besides justifying the development and promotion of the artisanal fishing activity, prevents the industrial fleet from entering the coastal zone to carry out extractive fishing operations.
 It has also become a conservation measure for the bulk of fishery resources that spawn near the coast and in inland waters.
 This regulation is directly related to the opportunities of protecting and recovering coastal pelagic resources, being of benefit mainly to anchovy and sardine.

-It may be temporarily suspended through authorizations for research fishing and dredging that allow the temporary entry of industrial vessels into the reserve zone, in specific areas and during specific periods.
-R32-R35
+The Reserve Zone may be temporarily suspended through authorizations for research fishing and dredging that allow the temporary entry of industrial vessels into the reserve zone, in specific areas and only during specific periods.